 Fig. 1.
 Least Chipmunk.
 National Park Service photograph by Sally King.

 Tamias minimus is enough smaller than other regional species of Tamias to allow reasonably secure species identification.
-The Bat Cave is of special interest because it lies about halfway between western (White Mountains of Arizona) and eastern (Sierra Blanca/Sacramento Mountains of New Mexico), demonstrating rather nicely continuous distribution between present-day highlands.
+The Bat Cave occurrence is of special interest because it lies about halfway between western (White Mountains of Arizona) and eastern (Sierra Blanca/Sacramento Mountains of New Mexico), demonstrating rather nicely continuous distribution between present-day highlands.

 Mid Wisconsin: Pendejo Cave (Harris 2003).